awsome28/awsomegit/readme.txt

-git is a version control sysytem git is free software hei 0906
+git is a balalala version control sysytem git is free software  append GPL hei 0906